-Can waste be transformed into something beautiful again?
+Can waste be transformed into something beautiful?

 Plastic is definitely the most discussed material these days.
-All design fairs are talking about it and Instagram is full of anti-plastic hashtags (#nomoreplastic #plasticfree ...just to name a few).
-And at the same time, new projects are coming up to save plastic from the status of waste.
+All design fairs are talking about it and social media are full of anti-plastic hashtags (#nomoreplastic #plasticfree ...just to name a couple).

-For instance, these lovely marbled coasters are a great example as they give new life to plastic shopping bags, film packaging and bubble wrap made of LDPE (Low Density Polyethylene).
+For instance, these lovely marbled coasters give new life to plastic shopping bags, film packaging and bubble wrap made of LDPE (Low Density Polyethylene).

 "Re-using, recycling and reinventing are the challenges that this prize wishes to bring to the global design community.
 When transformed, plastic can become a resource with vast possibilities and potentials.”

-...and what remains after building demolitions makes the bricks of the future!
+Plaster is turned into minimal lampshades, and what’s left after building demolitions makes the bricks of the future!

 And what about the food waste we all produce at home?

 Japanese designer Kosuke Araki produces tableware out of it!

 The process is hard to believe.
 It all started with a preparation period, where he diligently collected all the food waste he produced at home for 2 years, ending up with 315 kilograms of stuff.